Our Upcoming Races

 Michael B. - 4:40 pacer

-Mike has completed 82 marathons in 38 different states.
-His past pacing experiences have included the Kansas City Marathon and the Olathe Marathon.
+Mike has completed 128 marathons in 39 different states.
+His past pacing experiences have included the Kansas City Marathon, the Lincoln Marathon and the Olathe Marathon.
 Mike is passionate about sharing his many running experiences with others and supporting all marathoners in doing their personal best.

 Marathon PR: 3.35